caracteristicas-typescript

 Features of TypeScript

-We started the course by looking at some of the most important characteristic advantages of TypeScript, which have made it a popular and fast-growing language.
+We start the course by looking at some of the most important features and advantages of TypeScript, which have made it a popular and rapidly growing language.

 Static Typing

-Without a doubt, one of the distinguishing features of TypeScript is static typing.
+Undoubtedly one of the distinctive features of TypeScript is static typing.
 Unlike JavaScript, where types are determined at runtime, TypeScript allows us to define the types of variables, parameters, and function returns at development time.

-This helps to catch errors before executing the code, improving its quality and safety.
+This helps detect errors before running the code, improving its quality and safety.

 For example, suppose we have this function,